SML2014 : An Introduction to Italian language and culture

 At the end of the year, students will have acquired basic oral and written communication skills in Italian, consistent with the European Framework of Reference level A2.
 Furthermore, they will have been acquainted with a range of topics forming a cultural background to the language instruction.
-These may vary but may include aspects of the history of the language, its dialects, literature, and translation theory.
+These may vary but may include aspects of Italian politics, history, literature, and translation theory.

 Outline Of Syllabus

 Grammatical structures and lexical material will be introduced and practised in common types of situations of communication.
 Grammatical categories acquired will include: article, full noun, personal and possessive pronoun, prepositions, present tense and compound past with regular as well as with some irregular verbs, imperfect.

 One in four one-hour classes will be a cultural context class, covering aspects like politics, history, literature and cinema.

 |Scheduled Learning And Teaching Activities||Practical||36||1:00||36:00||N/A|